 Before the massive immigration from Eastern Europe began in the late 19th century such isolated noblemen were the only Lithuanians to set foot on New York shore.
 One of them - Tadeusz Kosciuszko (Lithuanian: Tadas Kosciuška) - fought for US freedom before unsuccessfully attempting to defend his homeland Poland-Lithuania (united at the time) from European great powers.
 A commemorative plaque for him has been jointly funded by Lithuanian and Polish Americans in 1997.

-The first leader of united Polish-Lithuanian Commonwealth, ethnic Lithuanian King Jogaila lived at the time America was not even discovered (1348-1434).
+The first leader of both Poland and Lithuania, ethnic Lithuanian King Jogaila lived at the time America was not even discovered (1348-1434).
 However New York Central Park includes Jogaila statue, created by S. Ostrowski.
-Symbollically it is a copy of a sculpture in Warsaw (Poland) that had been destroyed to make WW1 bullets.
+Symbolically it is a copy of a sculpture in Warsaw (Poland) that had been destroyed to make WW1 bullets.
 The Central Park sculpture was made to decorate Polish pavilion in 1939 New York Expo but while that Expo was still ongoing Poland itself was invaded and occupied by Soviet Russians and Nazi Germans.
 The property of Polish pavilion has then been transferred to the Polish museum but a joint request of New York mayor and Polish consul made it a gift to New York City.
 As the sculpture has been built by Poles the Polonized version of king's name is used (Jagiello) and the word "Poland" inscribed.

 New York consists of five massive boroughs.
 Queens has ~6000 Lithuanians, Manhattan ~5000, Brooklyn ~3000, Bronx ~500, Staten Island ~750.